MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-js2d.md

     loader.loadManifest(manifest, true, "../images/");
 ```

 When the function **loadingComplete()** is called, the images are loaded and ready to use.
-Uou'll see a commented-out section that creates the clouds, now their bitmap is available.
+You'll see a commented-out section that creates the clouds, now their bitmap is available.
 Remove the comments, so it looks like this:

 ```
     // Create some clouds to drift by..